iszczesniak/cpp/memory/index.md

 reference.
 There are no other ways of passing an argument or returning a value.

+A function has *parameters*, and we call a function with *arguments*.
+A parameter is available inside the function.
+A parameter has a type and a name given in the function declaration or definition.
+An argument is an expression that is part of a call expression.
+A parameter is initialized using an argument.

 ## Passing arguments

 If a parameter of a function is of a non-reference type, we say that a